Find Affordable College Courses

 $11,542 Average Tuition & Fees

-Radford University did quite well in this year’s ranking of the best value schools for economics students.
-It came in at #8 on the list.
-Located in the suburb of Radford, Radford is a public school with a medium-sized student population.
+With a ranking of #8, Radford University did quite well on this year’s best value schools for economics students.
+Located in the suburb of Radford, Radford is a public school with a moderately-sized student population.

 In-state tuition fees for undergraduate students at Radford are $11,542 per year.
 After completing their degree, economics graduates from Radford carry an average student debtload of $25,999.